 The words became my prayer as we sang them together.
 And it happened.
 Not in a warm, fuzzy feeling, but in the faces around me.

-- The beggar who blessed me, my health, my parents, (and possibly everyone and everything that I’ve ever known!).
+- The beggar who spoke blessing on me, my health, my parents, (and possibly everyone and everything that I’ve ever known!).

 - The moment of reconnecting with a lady I had met on the train.

 - The little boy who ignored my words until I got down to his level and placed my hand on his shoulder.